View New Upcoming retreats

 Guided meditation & video instruction.

-Please note that the recording and video for the practicality of instruction uses kaya-gata sati (mindfulness immersed within the body) as a foundation for practical reasons and once you understand the technique it is important to learn to apply it without guidance.
+Please note that the recording and video for the practicality of instruction uses kaya-gata sati (mindfulness immersed within the body) as a foundation for practical reasons, and once you understand the technique, it is important to learn to apply it without guidance.

 Before doing this meditation, select the memory that you are going to work with during the session.
 Memories are linked, so your mind may swap from one to another while using this deconditioning technique.
 Whenever you notice that the memory has swapped, gently bring your attention back to the one you are working with.

 Always stay with the emotional charge within your body rather than the story contained within the memory.
 You could even write it down before starting to direct your attention.
-Begin by sitting comfortably and bringing your awareness to the experience of just sitting in a chair or on the floor, this will be your grounding point to reality.
+Begin by sitting comfortably and bringing your awareness to the experience of just sitting in a chair or on the floor, and this will be your grounding point to reality.
 Once settled, bring one difficult memory to mind and gently hold it within your awareness.
 Learn this skill by starting with a memory in which the emotional charge is not too strong.

 Instructions for Meditation.